 Although now it is almost certain that the moon was formed more than 4 billion years ago, the details of its formation still remain unclear.

-“Birth” from fragments of the collision
+The “birth” of the moon from fragments of the collision

-This observation, coupled with other analyzes, suggests the prevailing theory, according to which the moon is mainly composed of fragments of the body that collided with Earth at relatively low speeds.
+This observation, coupled with other estimates, suggests the prevailing theory, according to which the moon is mainly composed of fragments of the body that collided with Earth at relatively low speeds.

 There are also studies that do not agree with this scenario: for example, the ratios of different isotopes of oxygen and titanium are nearly identical on the Earth and on the Moon, indicating their possible common origin.

-The new study, which has been accepted for publication in the prestigious journal Icarus, offers a different picture of the “violent birth” of the moon.
+The new study, which has been accepted for publication in the well-known scientific journal Icarus, offers a different picture of the “violent birth” of the moon.
 The research was based on computer models showing that the moon could have been formed from debris ejected into space after the Earth was abandoned by the crashing celestial body.

-Object larger than Mars
+An object larger than Mars

 This collision would form a disk of warm debris which eventually became a building material for the moon.
 But simulations show that most of the debris came from the Earth, rather than from the passing body, which seems to explain the similar isotope ratios.

-However, the research leader Andreas Reufer of the Center for Space and Habitability in Bern, Switzerland, says that the new theory better explains the results of the observations, but should be confirmed by further simulations and analysis of the Moon samples brought by the Apollo missions in the 1960’s.
+However, the research leader Andreas Reufer of the Center for Space and Habitability in Bern, Switzerland, says that the new theory better explains the results of the observations but should be confirmed by further simulations and analysis of the Moon samples brought by the Apollo missions in the 1960s.

-Copyright © 2017 Learning Mind.
+Copyright © 2012-2023 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.